kaahmad-max/Bank-Descriptive-Analysis/README.md

-The files attached attached are from a project that explores the various factors and their role in predicting the sucess of a bank's marketing campaign.
+The files attached attached are from our "Foundations of Business Analytics" project that explores the various factors and their role in predicting the sucess of a Portuguese bank's marketing campaign.